-Item Uncertainty Effect if actual results differ from assumptions Property, Plant & Equipment Investment Properties The 2019/20 valuation of the council's Property, Plant and Equipment and Investment Properties were completed before the Covid-19 pandemic took hold across the country.
-The current position is unprecedented with no previous market evidence and therefore the potential impacts on property valuations are currently difficult to quantify.
-The council's external valuers reported on the basis of 'material valuation uncertainty' as per the Valuation Technical and Performance Standards (VPS 3) and the Material Uncertainty Standard (VPGA 10) of the RICS Red Book Global.
-Consequently, less certainly - and a higher degree of caution - should be attached to the valuations than normally be the case.
-Further details can be found at https://www.rics.org/uk/upholding-professional-standards/sector-standards/valuation/valuation-coronavirus/ .
-To mitigate the material valuation uncertainty, the Council undertook a full property revaluation in 2020/21.
-Pensions Liability Estimations of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in mortality rates and expected returns on pension fund assets.
+Item Uncertainty Effect if actual results differ from assumptions Pensions Liability Estimations of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in mortality rates and expected returns on pension fund assets.
 The Council concurs with the assumptions to be applied by the independent actuary to the Hertfordshire Local Government Pension Scheme.
 The effect on the net pension's liability of changes in individual assumptions can be measured.
-For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £13.9 million.
+For instance, a 0.1% decrease in the real discount rate assumption would result in an increase in the pension liability of £2.6 million.
 Note 5.29.5 sets out details of the assumptions made by the independent actuary to the Hertfordshire Local Government Pension Scheme together with further examples.
-Non Domestic Rates Appeals provision The provision for NDR Appeals includes an assessment of the appeals lodged to 31st March 2021.
-The carrying amount of the provision is £6.533 million, of which the Council's share of £2.614 million is reflected in the accounts.
+Non Domestic Rates Appeals provision The provision for NDR Appeals includes an assessment of the appeals lodged to 31st March 2022.
+The carrying amount of the provision is £3.406 million, of which the Council's share of £1.362 million is reflected in the accounts.
 The provision figure is growing, mainly due to delays in appeals under the check, challenge, appeal process.
 If NDR appeals were to increase significantly the provision would have to be increased.
 The increased liability would be shared between the Council, Hertfordshire County Council and Central Government.
-The split of short term from long term provisions is estimated using the actual percentage settlement (13.37%) from 2020/21 against the closing 2020/21 provision.
-A large proportion of the 2017 list estimated appeals have not yet been lodged, and therefore less likely to be settled in the next 12 months.
+A large proportion of the 2017 list estimated appeals have settled in 2021/22 and therefore the long and short term split was amended in the 2021/22 accounts with 13.37% classified as long term.
+Fair value estimations The fair values of investment properties are principally based on the available market evidence for the sale and purchase of similar assets.
+Under IFRS 13 fair value hierarchy these have been shown as a level 2 input namely using quoted prices for similar assets or liabilities in active markets at the balance sheet date.
+If this information is not available estimates are undertaken in accordance with RICS professional guidelines.
+Most estimates are based on current market information therefore material changes are not expected.
+Significant changes in any of the unobservable inputs would result in a significantly lower or higher fair value measurement for these assets.
+The council sought assurance from the valuer of the appropriateness of the valuations in light of the RICS related material uncertainty and the valuer reported the 31/03/2022 valuation is not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation Global Standards.